jshreyans/frontend-101/README.md

 ## Department of Visual Media - Assignment for CSS and Javascript
 1. Set A
     - A1 : Basic Grid
-      - responsive grid made with felxboxes
+        - responsive grid made with flexboxes
     - A2 : Incomplete Grid
         - incomplete grid positioned with margins
     - A3 : Trippy Grid